Draft Registration Is No Joke!

 In 2015, for example, the SS sent more than 150,000 names and addresses of suspected nonregistrants to the Justice Department.
 Nothing was done to investigate or prosecute any of them.

-Everybody who was prosecuted was sent at least two certified letters offering them another "last chance" to register late.
-The return receipts they signed for these letters have been used as evidence against them in court.
+Everybody who was prosecuted in the 1980s was sent at least two certified letters offering them another "last chance" to register late.
+The return receipts they signed for these letters were essential as evidence against them in court.
 (The government must prove you knew you were supposed to register, which isn't as easy as it sounds.)
 Make them work: don't register unless they track you down and order you to register in person.

 Don't sign for any certified letters from the SS, the Department of Justice, or a U.S. Attorney, and don't talk to the FBI if they come looking for you (not that any of these things are likely -- they haven't happened to anyone in 25 years).
 See a draft counselor or a lawyer immediately.